zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

   - instances are stored in :file:`~/etc/cubicweb.d`
   - temporary files (such as pid file) in :file:`/tmp`

-* 'system', resources are searched / created in the system directories (eg usually._cwuiring root access):
+* 'system', resources are searched / created in the system directories (eg usually requiring root access):
   - instances are stored in :file:`/etc/cubicweb.d`
   - temporary files (such as pid file) in :file:`/var/run/cubicweb`